nganvu/VanillaCNN/README.md

 CNN for MNIST from scratch using only numpy.

-Based on "Derivation of Backpropagation inConvolutional Neural Network (CNN)" (2016) by Zhifei Zhang.
+Based on "Derivation of Backpropagation in Convolutional Neural Network (CNN)" (2016) by Zhifei Zhang.